 Lord Howe Island, 700 kilometres from Sydney, in the Pacific.
 UNESCO World Heritage Site.
 These 700 kilometres are tough.
 Lots of wind, waves, broken equipment and seasickness.
 It’s winter, time for storms.
 Winter storms.

-Wild nature.
+Your natural state.
 From Tasmania to Sydney.

 I have sailed more than half around the world to Launceston, Tasmania.
 This video is about marvelling around in my destination.
 Off course I go sailing afterwards.
 I’m aiming for a long passage to Tonga but end up in Sydney.
 Not quite by choice.